Symptoms include fever, cough, severe headache, dizziness and other flu-like complaints.

 May 29, 2003 - Canada has 29 active cases of SARS and more than 7,000 under home quarantine.

-June 17, 2003 - The first major conference on SARS opens in Malaysia, with over 1,000 scientists and clinicians in attendance.
+June 17, 2003 - The first major conference on SARS opens in Malaysia, with more than 1,000 scientists and clinicians in attendance.
 WHO lifts the travel advisory to Taiwan.

 June 24, 2003 - WHO lifts its SARS travel advisory on Beijing.